-A. The Navajo Nation hereby approves and adopts the CARES Fund Chapter Distribution Expenditure Plan, as outlined in Exhibit 2, and hereby allocates ninety million dollars (\$90,000,000) to Navajo Nation Chapters (both LGA Certified and non-certified),

-- B. The Coronavirus Relief Funds are externally restricted funds and the Navajo Nation Appropriations Act, 12 N.N.C. §§ 800 et seq., as applicable to externally restricted funds, shall apply to the Expenditure Plans set forth herein; detailed Expenditure Plan budgets shall not be subject to further legislative approval and shall, instead, be developed and implemented through expedited budget procedures.
-The Office of Management and Budget shall process the detailed budgets in the most expeditious manner available to ensure that the funds are distributed within fifteen (15) days after enactment of this resolution. - C. As set forth in Navajo Nation Council Resolution No. CJY-67-20, the progress of all Navajo Nation CARES Fund Expenditure Plans, which shall now include the Chapter Distribution Expenditure Plan, shall be reviewed by the Budget and Finance and Naabik'íyáti' Committees during the month of October 2020.
-The funding for any project that has not made enough progress to demonstrate that it will be fully completed by December 30, 2020 will be reallocated to the Hardship Assistance Expenditure Plan enacted by CJY-67-20 through Naabik'íyáti' Committee resolution.
+- A. The Navajo Nation hereby revises and amends the Navajo Nation CARES Fund Hardship Assistance Expenditure Plan enacted by Resolution No. CJY-67-20 as set forth in Exhibit 2 and hereby approves an additional allocation of one hundred seventy-five million dollars (\$175,000,000) of Navajo Nation CARES Fund to the Hardship Assistance Plan as set forth in Exhibit 2. - B. The Coronavirus Relief Funds are externally restricted funds and the Navajo Nation Appropriations Act, 12 N.N.C. §§ 800 et seq., as applicable to externally restricted funds, shall apply to the Expenditure Plans set forth herein; detailed Expenditure Plan budgets shall not be subject to further legislative approval and shall, instead, be developed and implemented through expedited budget procedures.
+The Office of Management and Budget shall process the detailed budgets in the most expeditious manner available to ensure that the funds are distributed within fifteen (15) days after enactment of this resolution.

 SECTION FOUR.
-APPROVAL AND ADOPTION OF THE CHAPTER DISTRIBUTION EXPENDITURE PLAN ADMINISTRATION
+APPROVAL AND ADOPTION OF THE HARDSHIP ASSISTANCE EXPENDITURE PLAN ADMINISTRATION

-- A. All entities receiving Navajo Nation CARES Fund funding herein shall ensure that all funds allocated under the Chapter Distribution Expenditure Plan are only expended for the purposes set forth in Exhibit 2. - B. All entities receiving Navajo Nation CARES Fund funding herein shall ensure that all funds allocated under their respective Expenditure Plans shall be incurred and expended by no later than December 30, 2020. - C. All entities receiving Navajo Nation CARES Fund funding herein shall ensure that no funds allocated under their respective Expenditure Plans are incurred or expended for
+- A. All entities receiving Navajo Nation CARES Fund funding herein shall ensure that all funds allocated under the Hardship Assistance Expenditure Plan are only expended for the purposes set forth in Exhibit 2. - B. All entities receiving Navajo Nation CARES Fund funding herein shall ensure that all funds allocated under their respective Expenditure Plans shall be incurred and expended by no later than December 30, 2020. - C. All entities receiving Navajo Nation CARES Fund funding herein shall ensure that no funds allocated under their respective Expenditure Plans are incurred or expended for